appeler/ethnicolr/README.rst

 Functions
 ----------

-We expose 6 functions, each of which either take a pandas DataFrame or a CSV.
+We expose 6 functions, each of which either takes a pandas DataFrame or a CSV.

 - **census\_ln(df, lname_col, year=2000)**